iLib-js/react-ilib/README.md

 * the variable "count" does not need to appear in the values prop because it is explicitly given as the "count" prop.
-It is automatically available as a variable in the plural strings.
+It is automatically available as a parameter in the plural strings.
-* the value
-for all other variables, such as "cacheName", must be given in the values prop.
-If a value is not there, the Variable component has nothing to render there and the result will just appear as an empty string.
+* the value for all other parameters, such as "cacheName", must be given in the values prop or as a value prop on the Parameter component itself.
+If a value is not there, the Parameter component has nothing to render in that spot in the string and the result will just appear as an empty string.
 * in English, only the "one" and "other" categories are necessary to cover all cases.
-In other languages, there are more or less cases.
-It is up to the translator to provide these cases.
+In other languages, there may be more or less cases.
+It is up to the translator to provide these cases, and the Translate component will use the correct cases according to the grammar of the language.

 # Using this Library

 If you want to use this library, you must include ilib in your application's package.json with a version higher than 14.0.0.
+Ilib versions 13.X and earlier will not work.

 If you are using React with webpack as its bundler, you will need to use the [ilib webpack loader](https://github.com/iLib-js/ilib-webpack-loader) and [ilib webpack plugin](https://github.com/iLib-js/ilib-webpack-plugin) to ensure that all the locale data you need is available in your webpack bundle.
 See the documentation in the ilib webpack loader for more details.

+This library has not been tested with react-native yet, and there is no guarantee that any of it will work under react-native.
+If you do get it working for yourself, please let us know.
+Or better yet, send us a PR on github!

 # Copyright and License